CALL FOR PRESENTATIONS

 - Note that your presentation may be assigned to a different (but relevant) session depending on how many abstracts we receive in each topic area.

-- Your abstract will be reviewed by the conference organizers for appropriateness to the aims of the conference, and if it fits then we will notify you of acceptance by October 7, 2017.
+- Your abstract will be reviewed by the conference organizers for appropriateness to the aims of the conference, and if it fits then we will notify you of acceptance within 3 days of submission.

 SHOW US YOUR STUFF!